IgniteUI/igniteui-docfx/en/components/mask.md

 </div>

 #### Adding a placeholder
-The user can also take advantage of the `placehodler` input property which serves the pupose of the native input placehodler attribute.
+The user can also take advantage of the `placeholder` input property, which serves the purpose of the native input placeholder attribute.
 If no value is provided for the `placeholder`, the value set for the mask is used.

 ```typescript
     value = null;